Bonnie Jenkins: Academic career

 In the fall of 2000, Jenkins began her Ph.D. in international relations from the University of Virginia.
 During her studies, Jenkins served as a summer research fellow at the RAND Corporation's national security division focusing on weapons of mass destruction.
 Additionally, she was a pre-doctoral fellow at Harvard University's Belfer Center for Science and International Affairs.
 During her years at Belfer, she served as an advisor at Harvard Law School's Bernard Koteen Office of Public Interest Advising.
 She completed her studies in 2005 with a thesis entitled Why International Instruments to Combat Nuclear Proliferation Succeed or Fail: A Study of Interaction of International and Domestic Level Factors and served as the program officer for U.S. foreign and security policy at the Ford Foundation.
 Her grant-making responsibilities sought to strengthen public engagement in U.S. foreign and security policy debate and formulation.
 She promoted support for multiculturalism, the peaceful resolution of disputes, and the international rule of law.
 She has been an adjunct professor at Georgetown University Law School and co-led arms control and nonproliferation simulated negotiations at Stanford University's Center for International Center and Security Cooperation.
+She is currently the Shapiro Visiting Professor at George Washington University's Elliott School of International Affairs.